 N. A. Cash

 N.A.
 Cash, Bahamian author and Miss Earth Bahamas 2005, channels supernatural suspense through fiction.
 Cash, a self-described extraverted introverted psychologist, spins tales that merge her own vivid imagination with narratives inspired by her decades-long analysis of mysterious internal worlds of individuals encountered through her practice.
-My Name is Karma is her first novel.
+Cash is the author My Name Is Karma and My Name Is Karma: Journey to the Truth.

 For more, visit www.AuthorNACash.com.